-The national policy context for the 2021/22 Business Plan is provided by documents such as the Government's plan for the environment (A Green future: Our 25 Year Plan to improve the Environment) and its Industrial Strategy and productivity agenda.
-The Business Plan identifies the links to the Government's 25 Year Environment Plan, the findings of the independent Landscapes Review and Authority's declared Climate Emergency.
-With specific reference to the Landscapes Review, the draft Business Plan shares the ambition of being 'a positive force for the nation's wellbeing' and enhancing the National Park for people and nature.
-It also highlights how we are responding to the independent Landscapes Review though we await the Government's formal response to it.
+The national policy context for the 2022/23 Business Plan is provided by documents such as the Government's plan for the environment (A Green future: Our 25 Year Plan to improve the Environment), its response to the Landscapes Review, the levelling up agenda, the 30x30 target and wider objectives around nature recovery, the climate emergency and the emerging framework around the new Environmental Land Management schemes.
+The Authority's Business Plan relates to these 'national policy drivers' and identifies the key policy framework for each action.
+However, the Business Plan also considers local priorities.
+We share the overall ambition of protected landscapes being 'a positive force for the nation's wellbeing'.